 Collaborating with our peers and industry associations on process safety is paramount to sharing lessons learned within our company and across our industry.
 ExxonMobil serves as a contributing member to a variety of groups and initiatives focused on improving safety in the industry.
 For example, we actively engage in the Advancing Process Safety initiative, a collaborative effort between the American Fuel and Petrochemical Manufacturers and the API, representing nearly all of the U.S. refining capacity.
 This initiative is focused on improving process safety performance across the industry by sharing experiences and knowledge about process safety events, hazard identification metrics and industry-proven practices.

 Product safety and responsibility

-Ensuring the security of our people, physical assets and intellectual property is deeply embedded in our daily operations.
-We have developed consistent worldwide security practices and have trained site-security contacts to meet challenges in the diverse locations where we do business.
-Each new facility goes through a security analysis that takes into account potential risks, the application of countermeasures, relationships with communities and compliance with applicable laws.
+Ensuring the security of our people, physical assets and intellectual property is systematically embedded in our daily operations.
+We employ consistent worldwide practices to address security challenges in the diverse locations where we do business.
+Our new facilities go through a security analysis that takes into account potential risks, the application of countermeasures, relationships with communities and compliance with applicable laws.

 ExxonMobil regularly assesses potential threats to our operations.
 Our security personnel commonly participate in security-related drills, training and industry forums to enhance our established risk management methodologies, threat-assessment capabilities and technical security applications.
 In higher-risk locations, we monitor local conditions and maintain detailed security preparedness plans, such as evacuation and intruder response plans.
 Security-related response plan review and training was a key area of interest for ExxonMobil in 2015.
 Employees traveling to and residing in severe- and high-threat countries received specialized training designed to provide information about potential threats and appropriate responses in challenging security environments.
 Security-related plans were also reviewed and refreshed to better ensure response to events were effective and efficient.